Twelve Principal Tatchlan Faces banner

 Naprahath presents as a Complete.
 Shehe is the restorer of balance and maintainer of harmony.

-They are often seen near Principal Face Skarashing, providing healing and restoration after rectifiying an imbalance within the Living System.
-For this reason, these two Principal Faces are frequently named ‘sisters,' and ‘siblings.’
+They are often seen near Principal Face Skarashing, providing healing and restoration after rectifying an imbalance within the Living System.
+For this reason, these two Principal Faces are frequently named ‘sisters' and ‘siblings.’

 Herhis Face is entirely green, with golden stars and patterns.
 A crown of ruddy yellow spikes rises in a series from either side and grows high at the top of herhis Face.